-$\rightarrow$ Windows Other openings to the exterior as a result of disrepa incomplete construction or structural defect.
-Close or seal on all levels of the building, including areas not being tested Exception: Do not close openings to outside a designed to provide air needed for combustic appliances.
-Heating and cooling systems temperatures: 65° - 80° F (18° - 27° C).
-Note-Maintenance inspections of HVA systems are recommended, but not required.
-Automated or manually operated systems that seasonally vary outdoor air ventilation for energy savings or comfort, for: - individual rooms and dwellings - multiple rooms and dwellings; or - the whole building.
+Actions required at least 12 hours prior to initiating the test Building Component Action Required Windows Exterior doors (except for momentary entry and exit) Other openings to the exterior as a result of disrepair, incomplete construction or structural defect.
+Close or seal on all levels of the building, including areas not being tested Exception: Do not close openings to outside air designed to provide air needed for combustion appliances.
+Heating and cooling systems Set to operate at normal occupied temperatures: 65° - 80° F (18° - 27° C).
+Note-Maintenance inspections of HVAC systems are recommended, but not required.
+Variable Outdoor Air Ventilation Systems (if any) Automated or manually operated systems that seasonally vary outdoor air ventilation for energy savings or comfort, for: individual rooms and dwellings multiple rooms and dwellings; or the whole building.
 Such systems include: Manually operated dampers, Energy Economizer systems, Energy Recovery Ventilators (ERV) and Evaporative cooling systems.
-Close outside air inlet dampers or set a minimum outdoor air intake settings that app at all times of the year when a building significantly occupied .
-For other systems, such as window a conditioners, dampers to outside air shall b closed.
-Variable Air Volume (VAV) Systems (if any) Systems that temper room temperatures using thermostats to vary the volume of heated or cooled a coming into rooms.
-Set all thermostats to between 65-80° F (18-2 C) in all rooms that are served by the system.
-Return-Air Ducts laid In Soil (if any) Where return-air air ductwork is located under a slak or otherwise laid in soil.
-Alert the testing company immediately TVAL SELDACK IN NON-RESIDENTIAL IOCATIONS If non-residential rooms are operating with HVAC setback temperatures during nights or weekends tha are outside of normal occupied temperatures of 65° and 80° F (18° - 27° C).
-Alter to retain temperatures within the range 65°and 80° F (18° - 27° C) Or, contact the testing company
+Close outside air inlet dampers or set to minimum outdoor air intake settings that apply at all times of the year when a building is significantly occupied .
+For other systems, such as window air conditioners, dampers to outside air shall be closed.
+Variable Air Volume (VAV) Systems (if any) Systems that temper room temperatures using thermostats to vary the volume of heated or cooled air coming into rooms.
+Set all thermostats to between 65-80° F (18-27° C) in all rooms that are served by the system.
+Return-Air Ducts laid In Soil (if any) Where return-air air ductwork is located under a slab, or otherwise laid in soil.
+Alert the testing company immediately HVAC setback in non-residential locations If non-residential rooms are operating with HVAC setback temperatures during nights or weekends that are outside of normal occupied temperatures of 65° and 80° F (18° - 27° C).
+Alter to retain temperatures within the range of 65°and 80° F (18° - 27° C) Or contact the testing company